-Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher.
+Any allegation or low-level concern about a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher.
 If an allegation is made about the Headteacher you should pass this information to the Chair of the Governing Body.
 Alternatively, you can contact the Local Authority Duty Desk on 01603 307797.
 NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.
+Staff can call: 0800 028 0285 - the line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.